 On the other hand, I think the backlash shows that the execution of the campaign was not well thought out.
 The company faced a significant social media backlash against both the campaign and the company.
 The campaign was criticized for being tone-deaf on several fronts, and the company was criticized for the fact that its executive leadership is almost exclusively white.

-So what matters more, intention or execution?
+So what matters more when it comes to brand strategy and activation, intention or execution?

 I believe we are living in the Performance Era of Communications.
 An organization’s marketing and communications efforts only matter insofar as they engage effectively with stakeholders and have an impact.

 We have all the tools for this today.
 Social media provides multiple platforms for real-time engagement with all manner of constituents.
 Digital technology gives us the ability to create content in an unprecedented number of formats — video, podcast, short-form content, long-form content.
 Yet, these advantages also raise the bar for brands who want to engage actively with stakeholders.

 Personally, I skew toward the strategy side of brand and marketing.
 Experience has taught me that a brand’s strategy is incredibly valuable.
 If an organization fails to understand what its stakeholders truly need, it won’t deliver value to the stakeholder relationship.

 But caring about brand strategy does not mean a bias against execution.
 The two are linked.
 As the rules of execution change – less ad-driven, ‘interruption marketing;’ more two-way exchanges – strategy becomes an exercise in execution.
 In our hyper-transparent communications environment, strategy is on display in every turn of phrase, every response and every action.
 To perform well, organizations need to build new skills in their marketing and communications operations.
 They need the ability to create content, master channels, create connections, manage communities and adapt and change based on signals from the environment.

 In that context, Starbucks’ Race Together campaign falls short.
 Here’s why: